 As a result of capturing the moment in the written form, so many benefits to your mind and body will follow.
 If you journal regularly and truthfully, it can literally change your life.

-Why don’t you follow my 30 day High Five Morning Challenge where I will email just once a day for 30 days with gentle encouragement and reminders to help you achieve your 30 days.
+Why don’t you follow my 7 Day Let’s Get Intentional Challenge?
+I will email for 7 days with gentle encouragement and reminders to help you achieve your 7 days.
 After that, you will already be seeing changes in your life that will encourage you to continue.
 It really is incredible!

-To receive encouraging tips and inspiration for your 30 day High Five Morning Challenge just complete the details below and you’re one step closer to becoming a fellow journalling addict and changing the way you start your day!
+To receive encouraging tips and inspiration for your just complete the details below and you’re one step closer to becoming a fellow journalling addict and changing the way you start your day!